TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

 ![HD Bluray + WEB](images/french-qp-bluray-webdl.png)

-!!! attention "Make sure you don't check the BR-DISK."
+!!! warning "Make sure you don't check the BR-DISK."

 The reason why WEB-DL 720p is not selected is because you will hardly find any releases that aren't done as 1080p WEB-DL.

 {! include-markdown "../../includes/starr/move-quality-to-top.md" !}

-??? summary "Workflow Logic - [CLICK TO EXPAND]"
+??? abstract "Workflow Logic - [CLICK TO EXPAND]"

     - When the WEB-1080p is released it will download the WEB-1080p. (streaming services)
     - When the Bluray-1080p is released it will upgrade to the Bluray-1080p.